After experiencing being Airbnb guest in few of our travels, I decided to list one of my studio unit in Quezon City.

 Travellers like me sometimes get tired of plain normal safe hotel-feel room (in short same old boring) we are looking for a unique, with personality, cozy and comfy place that can makes us feel at home even though we are traveling.
 What I did is I printed my own travel photos as part of my wall decor.
 It looks amazing!!

-But if you don’t take lots of photos and If you want more modern artsy photos and cheap uniques Ones that you can print.
+But if you don’t take lots of photos and If you want more modern artsy photos and cheap uniques Ones that you can print: Check this photos❤️

-Make sure to always have a 5 star rating on this.
+I expect myself to always have a 5 on this.
 So I will be very prompt and patient in answering my guest queries and what not.

 There was this one time I got lax about replying messages and my guest put down my ratings when it comes to communication, I feel terrible as that should be the last thing I will not excel with.
 Prompt replies means happy costumer and the higher probability of them confirming a booking from you.